RobbertGroenendijk/Houdini_snippets/VEX/README.md

 # Houdini VEX snippets
-A collection of Houdini VEX snippets
+A collection of Houdini VEX snippets.